pratiman-91/pratiman-91.github.io/_posts/2020-10-07-Getting started with Python and IMDLIB.md

 1. Open Spyder.
 ![Open Spyder](/uploads/2020/10/07/FIG7.png)

 2. Test your first imdlib code.
-Copy the following code to the to editior window of the spyder and run.
+Copy the following code to the to editor window of the spyder and run.

 ```python
 import imdlib as imd